gcharvin/DetecDiv/README.md

 2) asks whether training parameters must be updated
 3) then trains the classifier

-myproject.validateTrainingData(classifid)
+myproject.processing.classification(id).validateTrainingData(optional: classifier)

-uses the classifier to classify ROIs associated with user training in order to compare user training to classification results
+uses the classifier of the @classi object (optional: provide a classifier) to classify ROIs used to build the groundtruth in order to compare with classification results

 myproject.classifyData(classifid,roilist,option)

-allows one to start the classification reffered to as classifid on the roilist; You can provide the classifier as an option, so that it is not loaded each time you run the function
+allows one to start the classification referred to as classifid on the roilist; You can provide the classifier as an option, so that it is not loaded each time you run the function